Helsinki-NLP/OpusFilter/README.md

 Parameters:

-* `tokenizer`: tokenizer type
+* `tokenizers`: a list of tokenizers type for each input
-* `languages`: a list of language codes for the tokenizer
+* `languages`: a list of language codes for each input
 * `options`: a dictionary of tokenizer options (optional)

-Currently there is only one type of tokenizer available: `moses` (uses the `fast-mosestokenizer` package).
+Supported Tokenizer:

+* `moses` (usesthe `fast-mosestokenizer` package).
+Avaliable for most languages.
 Options are passed to the `mosestokenizer.MosesTokenizer` class; see its documentation for the available options.
+* `jieba` (usethe [jieba](https://github.com/fxsjy/jieba) package).
+Only Avaliable for chinese(zh, zh_CN).
+Options are
+passed to `jieba.cut` function; see its documentation for the avaliable options.
+Just put it aside.
+No options will be fine.
+If you use jieba please install optional libraries by `pip install -r requirements.opt.txt`

 The list of language codes should match to the languages of the input files given in the `preprocess` step.